 The Prana Halle is a relaxed fit mid-rise pant that is flattering enough to wear around town without screaming "hiking pants!" yet comfortable and functional for climbing, biking, and traveling.
-While you can (and we did) wear these pants solely for hiking, we liked to wear them while bouldering and rock climbing, and have given them our Top Pick award for Mobility.
+While you can (and we did) wear these pants solely for hiking, we like to wear them while bouldering and rock climbing, and have given them our Top Pick award for Mobility.
 The stretchy Nylon/Spandex material allows for a wide range of leg movements, they fit well under a harness, and they resist tears and scratches from sharp rocks and plants.
 They are not very water resistant, even though they have a DWR coating on them, which makes them even more suited to climbing rather than hiking, as it's not advised to do the former in the rain.
-If you are looking for a true and thru-hiking pant, our Editors' Choice award winner, the Marmot Lobo's Convertible Pant, is a much better option for your next backpacking adventure.
+If you are looking for a thru-hiking pant, our Editors' Choice award winner, the Marmot Lobo's Convertible Pant, is a much better option for your next backpacking adventure.

 Prana Halle - Women's Review

-Cons: Some pilling, weak buttons, small pockets.
+Cons: Some pilling, weak buttons, small pockets

 Compare to Similar Products